tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 lsps:

-> a YANG container that holds a list of LSPs that are instantiated for this specific path.
+> A YANG container that holds a list of LSPs that have been instantiated for this specific path.

 ### TE LSPs {#TE_LSPS}